-To the N (westward Andes), the Laguna Aculeo record (34°S) shows dominance of Poaceae dominance suggesting relatively steady conditions during the last 2 ka with expection of last 0.1 ka, when a trend towards warmer conditions or human disturbance is reflected by increase in Chenopodiaceae (Fig. 13B).
+To the N (westward Andes), the Lago Aculeo record (34°S) shows dominance of Poaceae dominance suggesting relatively steady conditions during the last 2 ka with expection of last 0.1 ka, when a trend towards warmer conditions or human disturbance is reflected by increase in Chenopodiaceae (Fig. 13b).
 Interestingly, the sedimentary record shows a series of turbidite layers associated with major ENSO frequency between 1.8-1.3 ka and 0.7-0.3 ka (Jenny et al., 2002).
 The Palo Colorado (32°S) record shows dominance of Myrtaceae associated with wet conditions during last 2 ka alterating with several dry pulses.
 A major dry peak at 0.4 ka may be related to climate and/or human activity.
+Similarly at E Andes, Abra del Infiernillo (26°S) shows an increase in moisture between 2-0.75 ka inferred from Juncaceae, Poaceae, Cyperaceae and Pteridophyta pollen; and a change to dry climatic conditions similar than modern from 0.75 ka on.

-Laguna Potrok Aike and Laguna Azul (both 52°S) show a dominance of Poaceae since 2 ka, with long-distance transported pollen of Nothofagus.
-At Potrok Aike, reconstructed annual precipitation based on transfer function indicates rising values during the last 2 ka (Fig. 13B).
-Cabo Vírgenes (52°S), located at SE Patagonian grass steppe, shows a shrubland community between 1.2-0.7 ka, associated with drier conditions than at present.
-An increase in moisture after ~0.7 ka is indicated by Poaceae and Juncaginaceae pollen.
+Lago Potrok Aike and Lago Azul (both $52^{\circ}$ S) show a dominance of Poaceae since 2 ka, with long-distance transported pollen of Nothofagus.
+At Potrok Aike, reconstructed annual precipitation based on transfer function indicates rising values during the last 2 ka (Fig. 13b).
+Cabo Vírgenes ( $52^{\circ}$ S), located at SE Patagonian grass steppe, shows a shrubland community between 1.2-0.7 ka, associated with drier conditions than at present.
+An increase in moisture after $\sim 0.7$ ka is indicated by Poaceae and Juncaginaceae pollen.
 Cabo Vírgenes CV22 shows a similar trend, with dry grass-shrub steppe between 1.05-0.6 ka, followed by a grass-dominated steppe suggesting higher moisture availability.

-Indicators of human land use in 2 ka pollen records
+4.8 Indicators of human land use in 2 ka pollen records